Friends, I have a treat for you today. I just finished this DIY Modern End Table and it was so easy to build. I love it so much!

 - Release the clamp and do the same on the other side.

-You should now have a 16″ cross piece.
-Follow the same steps with the other 16″ and two remaining 7-1/4″ boards,
+You should now have a square cross piece.
+This will be your table base.
+Follow the same steps with the remaining boards to make the top support.

 Step 4: Adding the end table legs.

-The first two legs are easy but it gets a little tricky.
+The first two legs are easy but it gets a little tricky after that.
 You really want everything to be square and line up properly for a beautiful finish and this is where the Right Angle Clamp is a life saver.

 All the pocket holes are going to face the ground so keep this in mind as you’re working.